Network-Sec/M_GetModuleHandleA/README.md

 ### PEB
 https://learn.microsoft.com/en-us/windows/win32/api/winternl/ns-winternl-peb

 Through the TEB you can access the PEB and further more, the PEB_LDR_DATA structure.
-It holds for example the `base address` of the current `process` and each loaded module, providing an `alternative` way to access this information without using high-level WinAPwe / kernel32.dll function.
+It holds for example the `base address` of the current `process` and each loaded module, providing an `alternative` way to access this information without using high-level WinAPI / kernel32.dll function.

 ### PEB in Debugger
 ![](peb.JPG)